GreenFluxLLC/google-apps-script-utils/README.md

 *Author: Joseph Petty, Founder @ GreenFlux, LLC*

 ## Description
 This repo is a collection of Google Apps Scripts that I had originally posted on my blog and several other forums.
-For the repo version, I'm updating all the scripts to use the same sample dataset, and consolidate them to a single online source.
+For the repo version, I'm updating all the scripts to use the same sample dataset, which can be copied here [sample-data](https://www.google.com).

+### Work In Progress
+Working on backlog of scripts from my old blog posts.
+Check back for updates!

+## Scripts
+- **docImgToFolder**: Extracts all image from Doc with sourceId and saves them to folderId (or new folder if not specified)
+- **postImgToFolder**: Saves an image to folderId (or new folder) when the URL is sent as a POST request to a webapp.
+-
+-
 Most of these scripts were first posted within a longer tutorial or blog post.
 The originals can be found at:
 |   |   |   |   |
 |---|---|---|---|